James4Ever0/notes/Strange behavior within docker containers.md

 docker run --rm -it parrotsec/security
 # it will stuck
 msfconsole
+# note the following will also stuck
+/usr/share/metasploit-framework/msfconsole
 # instead let's first change directory
 cd /usr/share/metasploit-framework
 # then invoke the binary